vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

 #### Convert the data to Tensorflow record format
 In order to use Tensorflow API, you need to feed data in Tensorflow record format.
 I have modified the script *create_pet_tf_record.py* given by Tensorflow and I have placed the same in this repository inside the folder named as *extra*.
 Name of the modified file is given as *create_mask_rcnn_tf_record.py*.
 All you need to do is to take this script and place it in the models/research/object_detection/dataset_tools.
 One additional thing you need to do it to edit the dictionary in the script at line 57.
 You need to the give name of the classes as key and the value of pixel for the colour of mask you have chosen for respective class while masking the classobjects using pisxelAnnotationTool as value.
 After doing above, one last thing is still remaining before we get our Tensorflow record file.
 You need to create  a file for label map, in this repo its *label.pbtxt*, with the dictionary of the label and the id of objects.
-Check *label.pbtxt* given in the repository to understand the format, its pretty simple (Note: name of the label should be same as what you had given while labeling object using the labelImg).
+Check *label.pbtxt* given in the repository to understand the format, its pretty simple (Note: name of the label should be same as class names you had given in the dictionary).
 Now it time to create record file.
 From models/research as present working directory run the following command to create Tensorflow record:
 ```
 python object_detection/dataset_tools/create_mask_rcnn_tf_record.py --data_dir=<path_to_your_dataset_directory> --annotations_dir=<name_of_annotations_directory> --image_dir=<name_of_annotations_directory> --output_path=<path_where_you_want_record_file_to_be_saved> --label_map_path=<path_of_label_map_file>
 ```